Dublin landmarks

 Dawson Street

-This Queen Anne style home was built in 1705 to designs by Joshua Dawson.
-The street it is on is named after him.
-In 1715 the City of Dublin bought it as a residence for the Mayor.
-The facade was created during the time of Queen Victoria.
-The Round Room was completed in 1821 for the visit of King George IV.
-There, in 1919, the Irish Parliament accepted Ireland's Declaration of Independence.
-Today the building is mainly used for events and receptions.
+This Queen Anne style house was built in 1705 to designs by Joshua Dawson.
+The street on which it stands is also named after him.
+In 1715, the city of Dublin bought it as a residence for the mayor.
+The façade was built during the time of Queen Victoria.
+In 1821, the Round Room was completed for the visit of King George IV.
+In 1919, the Irish Parliament accepted Ireland's declaration of independence there.
+Today, the building is used primarily for events and receptions.

 Dublin sights in the museum district